datadesk/homeless-sleeping-restrictions/README.md

-# Analyzing the effect of proposed homeless sleeping limits in Los Angeles
+# The effect of proposed homeless sleeping restrictions in Los Angeles

 By [Matt Stiles](https://www.latimes.com/la-bio-matt-stiles-staff.html) and [Ryan Menezes](https://www.latimes.com/staff/ryan-menezes)

 Los Angeles Times

-This repository contains the datasets and code used to examine the effects of [a proposed restriction on where the homeless can sleep](https://www.latimes.com/california/story/2019-08-22/homeless-sidewalk-sleeping-ban-restrictions-boise-case-shelter).
+This repository contains the datasets and code used to examine the effects of a proposed restriction on where the homeless can sleep.
+[The proposal](proposal-19-0602-S1.pdf) was put forward by Councilmember Mitch O’Farrell at L.A.
+City Hall in August.

 To perform the spatial analysis, the Times used the Python programming language and a popular open-source spatial library, GeoPandas, to plot parks, schools, day care centers and some special venues — and then to draw 500-foot buffers around them.
 The results were then clipped by neighborhood, and the percentage of buffered area for each neighborhood was calculated.

-**The analysis shows that at least 26% of the city would be excluded for sleeping under the proposed rules (About 127 of the city's 476 square miles).
+**The analysis shows that at least 26% of the city -- or about 127 of the city's 476 square miles -- would be excluded for sleeping under the proposed rules.
 The policy would affect 15,000 homeless Angelenos who are sleep on the sidewalks at night.**

-## Targeted location types included:
+## Targeted location types:

 The proposal isn't yet specific, so we made some assumptions about the types of locations to include.
-The data for these locations come from city and county GIS portals, and they've been clipped to the city's boundaries before the analysis. **We drew 500-foot buffers around these places:**
+The data for these locations come from city, county and state GIS portals, and they've been clipped to the city's boundaries before the analysis.

+**We drew 500-foot buffers around these places:**

 * All public schools (polygons from the city)
 * Private schools (polygons extracted from the countywide parcel file)